bluecurrent/HomeAssistantAPI/README.md

 ### Api token

-using this library requires a Blue Current api token.
-You can generate one in your Blue Current dashboard.
+Using this library requires a Blue Current api token.
+You can generate one in the Blue Current driver portal.

 ## Example